Introduction: What is a Marketing Playbook?

 The dark gray boxes at the bottom of this screenshot are often missing from playbooks.
 These are the outputs and next steps for each stage.
 In a discipline like marketing, which can often be fairly ambiguous, it’s important to align your teams on “done”.
 That requires alignment on a next step or an output from the stage the team is currently working.

-Conclusion: Campaign Playbook
+Conclusion: Marketing Playbook Success

 An idea is just an idea until you make it happen or fail and try again.
 With a campaign playbook you have a formulated plan of every step needed to drive a successful campaign.
 If you have questions or want to chat through your current playbook, leave a note below and we can chat!